Vexillum zebuense

 Vexillum zebuense, common name the zebu mitre, is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 28 mm.

 (Original description) The shell is somewhat fusiform and shining.
 It is grooved towards the base, very finely cancellated with rather flat close-set ridges, of which the longitudinal are the stronger.
 The shell is white, the upper part of the whorls is ornamented with a few large chestnut-brown spots.
 The columella is five-plaited.

 The shell shows strong axial ribs with narrow flattened crests.
 They are overridden and slightly notched by narrow spiral grooves that separate wide flattened areas.

 Distribution

-This marine species occurs in thewestern Pacific from the Philippines, through Fiji to Polynesia.
+This marine species occurs in the western Pacific from the Philippines, through Fiji to Polynesia.